Looking for the BA Economics course details, subjects list, and syllabus?

 If you want, you can pass the national entrance exam or you can pass the entrance exam of any college.

-Their selection process is the same as merit-based admission but you just have to add a score of the entrance exam.
+Their selection process is the same as merit-based admission but you just have to add a score on the entrance exam.

 Popular Entrance Exam

-- IPU CET – Guru Gobind Singh Indrapratha University Common Entrance Test
+• IPU CET – Guru Gobind Singh Indraprastha University Common Entrance Test

 Course Fees